 Renewable Energy Pavilion

-In 2021, NAPE Summit debuted a new avenue to connect, reconnect and make deals happen: The Renewable Energy Pavilion!
-This dedicated space on the expo floor is for sponsors, exhibitors and attendees who work in renewables or are interested in learning more about sustainable energy opportunities.
+After a successful debut in 2021, NAPE Summit continues to feature another avenue to connect, reconnect and make deals happen with the Renewable Energy Pavilion!
+This dedicated space on the expo floor is for exhibitors, sponsors, and attendees who work in renewables or are interested in learning more about sustainable energy opportunities.

 Read Director of NAPE Le'Ann Callihan's article on this new expansion.